LDI: Localized Data Imputation for Text-Rich Tables: Introduction

-We hypothesize that, in many cases, missing values can be imputed accurately using a localized context---that is, a small subset of the table that contains the most relevant information for the missing entry.
-Our approach is to identify this localized context prior to imputation by decomposing the problem into two sub-tasks: (1) selecting a subset of columns that are most relevant to the column with missing values, and (2) identifying a subset of rows that provide sufficient contextual evidence for imputation.
-Our extensive evaluation across a variety of datasets demonstrates that using this targeted strategy not only improves performance but also helps explain the predictions by showing which parts of the data influenced the output.
+\textbf{Our Approach.} We hypothesize that, in many cases, missing values can be imputed accurately using a localized context---a compact subset of attributes and tuples most relevant to the missing value.
+Our approach, LDI, operationalizes this idea by decomposing the problem into two sub-tasks: (1)~selecting a subset of columns that are most relevant to the column with missing values, and (2)~identifying a subset of rows that provide sufficient contextual evidence for imputation.
+This localized reasoning enables LDI to reduce noise, scale to larger tables, and trace which data influenced each prediction.
+Our extensive evaluation across multiple datasets demonstrates that LDI not only improves performance but also enhances interpretability and robustness, particularly in text-rich, noisy, and heterogeneous environments.

-\textbf{Contributions:} Our contributions can be summarized as follows: (1)~We propose a method for selecting a small, informative subset of attributes and tuples to guide LLM-based imputation, improving both accuracy and explainability.
-(2)~Our subset selection is designed to handle inconsistencies in real-world data during the selection process, making it more robust to noise.
-(3)~We present a complexity analysis of the proposed method, demonstrating its suitability for large-scale datasets.
-(4)~We show that our method can be effectively applied to small local LLMs, offering a practical solution for privacy-sensitive applications.
-(5)~Through extensive experiments on real-world datasets from various domains, we demonstrate that LDI outperforms existing state-of-the-art approaches in terms of accuracy and offers higher explainability compared to other LLM-based methods.
-(6)~To support reproducibility and further research, we publicly release our code, framework, and datasets.\footnote{\url{https://github.com/soroushomidvar/LDI}}
+\textbf{Contributions:} Our contributions can be summarized as follows: (1)~We introduce LDI, a framework that performs attribute- and tuple-level selection to guide LLM-based imputation.
+(2)~By limiting context to relevant subsets, LDI achieves both higher accuracy and transparent attribution.
+(3)~LDI handles textual inconsistencies and heterogeneous formats more effectively than existing models.
+(4)~The framework supports small, local LLMs, enabling efficient and privacy-preserving imputation.
+(5)~Through analytical and experimental evaluations on real-world datasets from various domains, we demonstrate that LDI achieves superior accuracy, scalability, and explainability compared to state-of-the-art methods.